If you like the work I do on this blog, please consider supporting it via my Patreon.

 Figures Featured in this Post

 The mage casting magical lightning is based on a classic piece of Larry Elmore art, and is available from Dark Sword Miniatures.
-I’ve used this figure in the past for my OSL classes, but this year’s class at AdeptiCon is going to mix it up and use another fun Dark Sword figure.
-They have a lot of miniatures that would make for great OSL practice – I had a hard time choosing the figure for this class!
+I’ve used this figure in the past for my OSL classes, but I think in the future I’m going to mix it up and use another fun Dark Sword figure for OSL classes.
+They have a lot of miniatures that would make for great OSL practice.